bendem/ClassTypes/README.md

 I'm going to make some implementations of Arr (Array), Char (or maybe not, it's like String), Float, Int and String.

-**The project is under development so it's not near to be usable ! :wink:**
+**The project is under development, use it at your own risks ! :wink:**

 ## Use